How to Make Compost from Kitchen Waste at Home

-“Green” materials are nitrogen-rich, and consist of materials such as grass clippings (with no chemicals applied) and fruit and vegetable scraps.
+“Green” materials are nitrogen-rich and consist of materials such as grass clippings (with no chemicals applied) or fruit and vegetable scraps.
 The smaller the materials are that you put in your compost pile, the more quickly they will break down into compost.

 While it isn’t absolutely necessary to get this ratio correct to have things break down, getting close to this ratio will greatly assist the composting process.
 The bottom line here is that you want to add many more brown materials than green materials.

 Too much brown, however, and your compost pile will take a very long time to break down, and if you have too much green material, your pile will smell bad and won’t “heat up” enough (the microorganisms and other critters that break down the organic matter won’t be active enough to create a hot environment where ideal decomposition takes place).

 Saving your leaves in the fall or newspapers will provide a good source of brown materials for when you need to add them to your compost pile.

 2. Adding water to the mix

 Add water to your compost pile periodically.
 You only need enough water to keep things moist, similar to a wrung out sponge.
 This will help to keep the decomposition process active.

 Turn and mix your compost pile every week or so to aerate it.
 A pitchfork works well for this, and a tumbler or spinner compost bin makes this process easy to do.